paantunes/paantunes.github.io/teaching.markdown

 # Timeline

+2024–2025: Information Systems Analysis and Design.
+Degree in Informatics Engineering, FCUL

+2024–2025: Product Conception.
+Degree in Information and Communications Technology, FCUL

-2022–2023: Business Organization and Management.
-Master in Informatics Engineering, FCUL/PT
+2024–2025: Web Applications.
+Master in Informatics Engineering, FCUL

+2024: Product and Service Design.
+Master Program.
+University of Chile, Faculty of Economy and Business, Chile

-2022–2023: Information Systems Analysis and Design.
-Degree in Informatics Engineering, FCUL/PT
+2023–2024: Information Systems Analysis and Design.
+Degree in Informatics Engineering, FCUL

-2022–2023: Product Conception.
-Degree in Information and Communications Technology, FCUL/PT
+2023–2024: Product Conception.
+Degree in Information and Communications Technology, FCUL

-2022–2023: Web Applications.
-Master in Informatics Engineering, FCUL/PT
+2023–2024: Web Applications.
+Master in Informatics Engineering, FCUL

 2021–2022: Business Organization and Management.
 Master in Informatics Engineering, FCUL/PT